 pageparameter value by the

 limit, returning 0, 10, 20, 30, etc. in sequence.

-MySQL LIMIT with the OFFSET keyword
+LIMIT Clause with the

 Another very similar way you could format how this code looks in MySQL is to remove the comma-separated list of offset and limit values and use the